redionxhepa/A-large-scale-analysis-of-images-on-4chan-using-face-recognition/README.md

 python dbscan.py --inputPath --outputFolder --epsilon --minSamples --jobs
 ```

-Inputpath option is the full path of the .npy file that was stored in the previous script.
-Epsion and minnimum samples are the parameters of DBSCAN.
-OutputFolder option is the folder where you want to store the result of the clustering.
-Jobs option is the number of parallell workers.
+--inputPath option is the full path of the .npy file that was stored in the previous script. --epsilon and --minSamples are the parameters of DBSCAN.
+OutputFolder option is the folder where you want to store the result of the clustering. --jobs option is the number of parallell workers.